Jim Cutler // Tenor Saxophone // Seattle Jazz Music

 Philip Demaree (bass)

 In addition to playing bass, Phil sings with the Jim Cutler Jazz Orchestra on a regular basis.
-He also plays and sings regularly in the Seattle area with Roadside Attraction big band, the Jim Cutler quartet, and vocal trio Trish, Hans and Phil.
+He also plays and sings regularly with Roadside Attraction big band and vocal trio Trish, Hans and Phil, and plays with the Jim Cutler quartet.
 He also composes and arranges for each of these bands.

 Phil has been arranging choral pieces for the Seattle Choral Company, including "Santa Through the Swing Years," which was performed for the first time in SCC's Christmas 2004 concert.